 We ventured out on an Aliso Wood Canyons wildflower hike not really expecting to see this incredible variety of blooms.
 Most people think of wildflowers in Southern California as fields of golden poppies or yellow mustard plants (non-native invasive species).
 True wildflower spotting takes a little patience and looking VERY closely at your surroundings.
 I’ve hiked this route many times before, but the colors we spotted in little pockets thrilled me to no end.

+I originally took this hike with my husband in March 2016 and we try to repeat it every year around wildflower season.
 Start at Canyon View Park and prepare to walk down a steep, but wide dirt path called Wood Canyon Trail.
 Downhill on your way down and uphill the whole way back.
 You’ll be dodging fast, but courteous mountain bikers along the way — so keep your wits about you.
 This is the area where you will be hiking (but I don’t think these flowers are native since they are up at the park and not down in the canyon):

 We started our walk just as the marine layer of clouds broke up, so it was nice and cool with blue sky breaking through above the oaks.